nbermudezs/bracketology/README.md

 In particular, the Bradley-Terry generator requires winning probabilities that are computed by first executing the *generators/utils/preprocessForBradleyTerry.py* script, followed by the *generators/fitBradleyTerry.py* script.
 - *generatorBinomial.py* supports the same generation options as *generatorBitwise.py* but determines the number of upsets between seed $i$ and $17-i$ in the first round of the tournament by sampling from a binomial distribution between 0 and 4.
 Once the number of upsets has been sampled, the regions that will observe the upset are selected randomly with a uniform distribution.
+- *generatorConditional.py* can generate brackets with and without triplets and modified first round probabilities but it also supports backwards generation that can result in some bits of the triplets and paths to be locked in.
+Then, the remaining bits of said triplets/paths are filled from a conditional probability table based on the locked in bits.

 All these models share the same structure and accept the same bash options: